shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

   - Katta Server itself, covered by `'self'`
   - The Keycloak URL
   - The S3 endpoint of each storage profile
-  - The STS endpoint of each storage profile in _STS Storage Access Mode_
+  - The STS endpoint of each storage profile

   Refer to [Deployment](deployment.md) in the _Self-Hosting Guide_ for setup instructions.